 While the results of the Needs Study will highlight the greatest national transmission need, industry and stakeholder feedback is essential to informing DOE’s NIETC designation process.
 This feedback can identify ongoing project roadblocks such as permitting, siting, or regulatory issues.
 Increasing stakeholder engagement is one way DOE is seeking to increase NIETC geographic specificity to drive concrete and timely action, spur additional transmission development to solve transmission limitations that are adversely impacting consumers, and improve environmental reviews.

 On May 9, 2023, the Grid Deployment Office issued a Notice of Intent (NOI) and Request for Information (RFI) to inform an applicant-driven, route-specific process to designate NIETCs that will unlock new financing and regulatory tools to spur immediate investments.
-The RFI seeks feedback on final guidelines, procedures, and evaluation criteria for the designation process.
-Comments can be submitted via Regulations.gov.
-All comments must be received by 5:00 p.m.
-ET on June 29, 2023.
+The RFI sought feedback on final guidelines, procedures, and evaluation criteria for the designation process.
+The comment period closed on July 31, 2023.
 A public webinar was held on May 17, 2023.
 View the presentation slides.

 DOE plans to issue the results of the National Transmission Needs Study this summer and NIETC application guidance in fall 2023.